53H4/Formalne-Metode-Project/README.md

-# Formal Methods – Seminar Project
+# Formalne Metode – Seminar Project

 This repository contains the seminar project for the course **Formal Methods**, focusing on the application of software testing techniques and automated test execution on a real-world web application.